zorroware/initium/README.md

 ## Getting Started
 See [the wiki page](https://github.com/zorroware/initium/wiki/Getting-Started).

+## Donating
+I take anonymous cryptocurrency donations.
+If you want to support the development of Initium, consider donating.
+It means a lot to me.

+See [DONATING.md](DONATING.md) for instructions on donating.
+Thank you!

 ## Help Wanted
 If you have the technical knowledge to add these missing features, please feel free to open a pull request if you wish: